bablukpik/website-layouts/flex/FLEX.md

 ## Description

-* The `layout1.html` template renders `header, body, and footer` elements.
-In this variation we haven't used `body` element for making flexible layout that's why we had to subtract `header` and `footer` height manually.
+* The `layout1.html` template renders `header, body, sidebar, and footer` elements.
+In this variation we have used flex's default direction `row` for making flexible layout and `header` & `footer` are set with `min-height` value that's why we had to subtract `header` and `footer` heights manually.

 Here is the CSS snippet for making this layout:

 ```
 header {
-  flex: 0 0 20vh;
+  min-height: 20vh;
   /* other header styles go here */
 }